SiyiP/linked-blog-starter-md/11 HEENT/**HRR Cram.md

+<mark style="background: #FFF3A3A6;">parieto-occipito-temporal area = ipsilateral smooth pursuit</mark>
+the saccades = contralateral forntal eye fields

+ventral path of striate cortex = obj recog dorsal path of striate = spatial vision

+The Superior Colliculus receives sensory input from the visual space in a retinotopic map.
+As you move dorsally towards the inferior colliculus you add in auditory input in an additive manner.

+L MLF connects the R abducens nucleus + L oculomotor! and R MLF connects the L abducens + R oculomotor... either way t is there so that we can have both eyes look to one side.
+- so if lesion, we only got that one eye abducens working on their own side f we lesion up that R pprf, we see that nether eye moves to gaze to the right
+- the PPRF controls both eye movement to th ipsilateral side its' on ...
+- similar with the abducens nucleus itself

 all diff places that visual info synapses relayed in thru CN 2 each optic tract has temporal retina of ipsi eye and **fibers from nasal retina of contra eye**